-You can use the multiple efficient index schemas of search index to solve complex query problems in big data scenarios.
+Search index has multiple efficient index schemas, which can help resolve complex query problems in big data scenarios.

-A table in Table Store is a distributed NoSQL data schema.
-Such tables can support storage and read/write of large-scale data, such as monitoring data and log data.
-Originally, Table Store only supports queries based on primary key columns, such as reading data in a single row and within a specified range.
-Other types of queries were not available, such as queries based on non-primary key columns and the bool query.
+Tables in Tablestore are typical distributed NoSQL data structures.
+Tables support storage and reads or writes of large-scale data such as monitoring data and log data.
+Tablestore only supported queries based on primary keys, such as reading data within a single row or specified range.
+Other types of queries, such as queries based on non-primary key columns and the bool query, were not available.

-To resolve this issue, Table Store has provided the search index feature.
-Based on inverted indexes and column-oriented storage, search index supports multiple queries, including but not limited to:
+To resolve this issue, Tablestore introduced the search index feature.
+Search index supports multiple types of queries based on inverted indexes and column-oriented storage, including but not limited to:

 - Query based on non-primary key columns